potassco/mapf-subgraph-system/README.md

-# Reduction-Based Solving of Large-scale Multi-Agent Pathfinding With Graph Pruning
+# Multi-agent Pathfinding on Large Maps Using Graph Pruning: This Way or That Way?

-This is an implementation of graph pruning strategies for reduction-based solvers comparable to search-based techniques on large maps, supplementary to [[2]](#2).
-Specifically, for the former, our framework uses the SAT-compiler [Picat](http://picat-lang.org/) as well as the ASP-solver [clingo](https://potassco.org/clingo/), and the latter is represented by an implementation of CBS [[1]](#1).
+This is an implementation of graph pruning strategies and shortest paths choices for reduction-based solvers usable on large maps.
+Specifically, our framework uses the ASP-solver [clingo](https://potassco.org/clingo/).

 ## Contents